 Click image for more information

 Most folks that read the on-line TJ forums are not surprised to hear when someone reports that their TJ with 20k or 30K mile on it had to have the radiator replaced.
 The upper and lower plastic tanks are crimped onto the radiator core itself and it only seems to be a matter of time before this style of radiator starts to leak at the crimped seam.
 Mine recently did it....and the timing could not have been worse.
 The TJ was parked at the City Market parking lot when my wife mentioned that "we have steam coming out of the grill".
 Now normally a radiator problem in a parking lot is not a BIG issue.
 But, this was THE City Market parking lot.....you know, City Market in Moab, Utah.
 THE place where 4 wheelers meet up each morning to decide on which trails to run that day.
 And on top of that, it was a Sunday morning.
-Luckily, the seam held and once the plastic and metal parts stabilized (ie., they finally heated up and expanded enough to seal the leak) and I was good to go.
+Luckily, the seam held and once the plastic and metal parts stabilized (i.e., they finally heated up and expanded enough to seal the leak) and I was good to go.
 It all held long enough for me to finish the entire week of Jeepin' and make it home to Phoenix.
 I ordered a replacement radiator from a local shop and installed it on the following Saturday.
 Having never been involved in a radiator swap, I decided it would make for a good write-up.
 I solicited the help of my buddy, Scott, and was lucky enough to have Les show up at the wrenching party too.
 Les had a new Currie Anti-Rock to install so we did both projects at Scott's place.
+Replacing a radiator on the Jeep Wrangler is a project that most Jeepers should be able to handle.

 system holds a bit over 10 quarts.
 I put a bucket under the petcock on the